-For death benefits, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by 0.9m and therefore have 30% impact relative to the base gross reserve for Death benefit.
-The remaining sensitivities are much less significant and impact the base gross reserve by no more than 5%.
+For death benefits, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by 0.9m and therefore have 57% impact relative to the base gross reserve for Death benefit.
+The remaining sensitivities are much less significant and impact the base gross reserve by no more than 8%.

-For the survival benefit, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by €1.0m and therefore have around 5% impact relative to the base gross reserve for Survival benefit.
-Other sensitivities such as changes to the operating expense or discount rates are much less significant and impact the base gross reserve by no more than 2%.
+For the survival benefit, the most financially significant impact is a change to the mortality experience assumption where a 10% strengthening would increase the gross reserve by $\\\in$ 1.2m and therefore have around 6% impact relative to the base gross reserve for Survival benefit.
+Other sensitivities - changes to the operating expense has a 1% increase in gross reserve, and a 10% reduction in yields used in discounting has a just over 3% increase in gross reserve.